ryf0810/Car-images-classification/README.md

 # car-images-classification-project

-Please rename the archive folder after untar to data

 - Usage:
   after untar the data obtained online and rename to data, run create_label_file first, then run the model_parallel.py in terminal.
 You can adjust the batch size/learning rate/... to test